terrestris/shogun-gis-client/README.md

 ## Installation 💾

-We recommended to install the client via the prebuilt Docker image `docker-public.terrestris.de/terrestris/shogun-gis-client`.
+We recommend to install the client via the prebuilt Docker image `docker-public.terrestris.de/terrestris/shogun-gis-client`.

 ## Usage 🖱️